Chapter 4:

 “Then, why is mine…warm?”
 Amala dispersed her mist.

-“No idea.
-Vernon, how about you try using your mist - er, telekinesis…to grab something small.
+“Fuck if I know.”
+Harper’s rude response sat poorly with Amala, pouting at him from behind.
+“Vernon, how about you try using your mist - er, telekinesis…to grab something small.
 Like the remote, grab the remote off the table!”
 A small television remote sat on Vernon’s living room table.
-Vernon didn’t say it aloud, but he thrilled to try the power out.
+Vernon didn’t say it aloud, but he thrilled to test the power.

 “This means the three of us have similar powers then.
 I still wonder why my mist is warm.”
-Amala openly pondered.
+Amala again openly pondered.

 “I wonder why you didn’t help us…” Katie muttered.